Suriya Singmui

-Suriya Singmui (สุริยา สิงห์มุ้ย, born 7 April 1995) is a Thai professional footballer who can play as a left back for Thai League 1 club Chiangrai United and the Thailand national team.
+Suriya Singmui (สุริยา สิงห์มุ้ย, born 7 April 1995) is a Thai professional footballer who plays as a left-back for Thai League 1 club Lamphun Warriors and the Thailand national team.

-Career
+Club career

 Muangthong United

-He is playing for JMG Academy and Muangthong United for 6 years.
+Singmui played for JMG Academy and Muangthong United for six years.

 Nakhon Nayok

-He went out on loan to Nakhon Nayok in March 2013, which was extended for the duration of the 2013–14 season in Thai Division 2.
+Singmui went out on loan to Nakhon Nayok in March 2013, which was extended for the duration of the 2013–14 season in Thai Division 2.
 In all he made over 32 first team appearances for Nakhon Nayok.